 Started in 1991, Culture Night is traditionally held at Clarkson in the winter, usually in February.
 For this celebration, international students and American students cooperate in providing ethnic foods and displays, as well as performances which showcase the various cultures represented at Clarkson.
 There are dances, songs, and other instrumental musical performances.
 The International Student Organization coordinates the event with other student organizations, and includes students from many different countries as well as our African American, Asian American, Hispanic and Native American students.
 The Clarkson Union Board provides the sound system and representatives of our fraternity system and other clubs on campus participate as well.
 Culture Night demonstrates very visibly that a University community truly celebrates its uniqueness and the excitement of its campus environment when it recognizes its own diversity of people, belief systems, and traditions.
 Just as the flags hanging in the Cheel Campus Center constantly remind us of the many regions of the world from which our students come, Culture Night reminds us that there are many things that we can learn from the ways in which we as human beings are different and the ways in which we are really very much alike.
 Culture Night is a must for everyone!

-While the University once had multiple commencements during the year, a mid-year graduation for students completing their degree requirements in December was newly established in 1998.
-This new tradition involves a dinner for graduates and their families, along with the presentation of anticipated degree certificates.
+While the University once had multiple commencements during the year, a December Recognition Ceremony for Students Completing All Degree Requirements in Fall Semester was established in 1998.
+This tradition involves a ceremony and reception for graduates and their families, along with the presentation of anticipated degree certificates.
 December grads are still welcome to participate in the traditional May Commencement exercises.

 |Amy Castronova presents Lori Denny with the Commendable Leadership Award.|